BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: Related Work

-For comparison, \sysname commits in two rounds under partial synchrony while tolerating up to $f$ Byzantine faults with $n = 5f+1$ replicas.
-Two-round finality with $n = 5f-1$ replicas is achievable when the protocol explicitly identifies and ignores faulty leaders~\cite{kuznetsov2021revisiting,decentralized-5f-1}. \sysname could be extended with such leader-exclusion mechanisms to attain the $5f-1$ bound; however, we deliberately avoid this design point because the incremental gain in fault tolerance is modest relative to the additional protocol design and engineering complexity it introduces.
+For comparison, \sysname commits in two rounds under partial synchrony while tolerating up to $f_c$ Byzantine faults with $n_c = 5f_c+1$ replicas.
+Two-round finality with $n = 5f-1$ replicas is achievable when the protocol explicitly identifies and ignores faulty leaders~\cite{kuznetsov2021revisiting,decentralized-5f-1}. \sysname could be extended with such leader-exclusion mechanisms to attain the $5f-1$ bound; however, we deliberately avoid this design point because the incremental gain in fault tolerance is modest relative to the additional protocol design and engineering complexity.
+FlexibleBFT~\cite{malkhi2019flexible} and Optimal Flexible Consensus~\cite{neu2024optimal} formalize heterogeneous client finality, giving clients with different fault-tolerance assumptions optimal safety/liveness guarantees; \sysname's fast and checkpoint paths serve the same client-choice goal, while \gossip adds the reconfiguration guarantee that flexible-consensus constructions do not address.

-Accountable safety~\cite{buterin2019casper,neu2022availability,sheng2021bft} and accountable liveness~\cite{lewispye2025accountable,tas2023bitcoin} strengthen classical safety and liveness via crypto-economic mechanisms.
-In addition to preserving agreement (safety) and eventual decision (liveness) below a fault threshold, these notions enable attribution of provable misbehavior—e.g., through slashing conditions—when safety or liveness is violated, thereby deterring equivocation or censorship in permissioned and permissionless settings.
+Accountable safety~\cite{buterin2019casper,neu2022availability,sheng2021bft, neu2023accountable} and accountable liveness~\cite{lewispye2025accountable,tas2023bitcoin} strengthen classical safety and liveness via crypto-economic mechanisms.
+In addition to preserving agreement (safety) and eventual decision (liveness) below a fault threshold, these notions enable attribution of provable misbehavior, e.g., through slashing conditions, when safety or liveness is violated, thereby deterring equivocation or censorship in permissioned and permissionless settings. \gossip instantiates these notions as an accountability gadget~\cite{buterin2019casper} over \lmysticeti: a synchronous overlay that monitors the core protocol and, upon detecting a violation, identifies a provable blameset and reconfigures the validator set.
+Recent work on recovery from excessive faults~\cite{civit2025recover,gong2025recovery,sheng2023bft} addresses how protocols can resume once the corruption threshold is exceeded; unlike these works, \gossip actively reduces the effective corruption count by removing provably faulty validators before resuming, tying fork-choice to the FinalityQC chain for an unambiguous recovery rule.